 Sermons and Talks

-We’re sorry that we don’t have our most recent sermons available on this website.
-If you would like to listen to a recent sermon then please contact the Church Office and we’ll be please to make it available to you.
+We’re sorry that we our most recent sermons aren’t currently available on this website.
+Older sermons are still available as usual.
+If you would like to listen to a recent sermon, please contact the Church Office and we’ll be pleased to make it available to you.

 Faith and works (James 2:1-26)Andrew Dunlop, 5 July, 2009